 Point-of-care antigen testing costs less that typical lab-based PCR testing.
-Because such testing may allow a combination of increased testing frequency combined with rapid speed of reporting, this may provide a benefit for surveillance testing that outweighs high sensitivity tests that are coupled with delayed (for example, more than 48 hours) reporting.
-16
+Because such testing may allow a combination of increased testing frequency combined with rapid speed of reporting, this may provide a benefit for surveillance testing that outweighs high sensitivity tests that are coupled with delayed (for example, more than 48 hours) reporting.18

-Serology testing, either using IgG or IgM antibodies, has not been sufficiently validated at this time to warrant its use for diagnostic testing purposes.
+Serology testing, either using IgG or IgM antibodies, has not been sufficiently validated at this time to warrant its use for diagnostic testing purposes or for the purpose of permitting exclusion from quarantine.
 Antibody testing may be considered to screen for possible previous exposure to SARS-CoV-2 but should not be used as the sole method to determine potentially infected individuals.